Visas for Victims of Human Trafficking

 Citizens of Canada and Bermuda traveling to the United States do not require nonimmigrant visas, except for certain travel purposes.
 For more information, see Citizens of Canada and Bermuda.

-Additional resources for Canadians traveling to the United States can be found on the U.S. Embassy and Consulate websites in Canada.
+Additional resources for Canadians traveling to the United States can be found on the U.S. Embassy Ottawa website in Canada.

 Additional resources for Bermudians traveling to the United States can be found on the U.S. Consulate General Hamilton website.